wp-plugins/emi-calc/readme.txt

 Contributors: Rqubes
 Plugin Name: Emi_Calc
 Plugin URl: https://wordpress.org/plugins/emi-calc/
-Tags: Emi calculator, emi, calculator, Emi_Calc
-Author URl: www.rqubes.com
+Tags: EMI calculator, EMI, Loan calculator, Emi_Calc, Equated Monthly Installment, Loan EMI Author URl: www.rqubes.com
 Author: Rqubes
 Requires at least: 3.0.1
 Tested up to: 4.2.2
 Stable tag: 1.0

-Emi Calc plugin is make easy to calculate emi of bank and manage bank and bank rates easily.
+EMI Calc plugin makes it easy to calculate EMI of bank and manage bank rates easily.

 == Description ==

-Emi Calc plugin is make easy to calculate emi of bank and manage bank and bank rates easily.You can add banks, change there rates, delete banks.
-All this chnages are managed through easy dashboard at bacend.
-All calculations will be shown as per rate saved.
+EMI Calc plugin make its easy to calculate EMI of bank and manage bank rates easily.You can add banks as per your need, change their interest rates, delete banks.
+All these changes are managed through easy dashboard at backend.
+All calculations will be peformed as per bank rates saved.

 == Installation ==